How Watching Asian American Dads Onscreen Helps Me Face My Own

 Enter your email address to receive notifications for author Mimi Wong

-You have been added to the notification list for author Mimi Wong
+Confirmation link sent to your email to add you to notification list for author Mimi Wong

 More in this series

 Underneath the shiny veneer of Bollywood, there’s something affirming about seeing people caught in the maelstrom of politics and war making choices—to flee or stay or fight.

 The self-regard that came with watching Bergman films helped me feel rich in something, for the first time since arriving in America.

 I think now, what is life if not a rather ridiculous, fumbling, histrionic, financially ruinous, unwieldy thing?